 For more pet-friendly accommodation in Alice Springs, check out the Alice on Todd Apartments.
 Make sure you request a pet-friendly room, with selected studio and one-bedroom apartments designated as pet-friendly.

 Each of the pet-friendly apartments is located downstairs and has a fully fenced private back yard.
-Dog bowls and a welcome pack are provided, plus sometimes beds or a kennel.
+Dog bowls are provided, but bring your own dog bed.
 House-trained dogs are permitted inside, but not on furniture, with multiple pets considered and no size restrictions.

 Keeping Your Dog Safe in Alice Springs